lakash22/codeassessment/README.md

 `*` As for storing passwords in the database, I have directly stored them without encryption.
 It is important to note that this is not considered a best practice.
 Instead, passwords should be encrypted before being stored to enhance security and protect user information.

 `*` The application and database are not currently deployed or hosted in a cloud environment.
 Instead, the application is running locally using the built-in Tomcat server provided by Spring Boot.

+`*` I have not developed a user interface that facilitates calling the RESTful API for user registration and login purposes.